Jay2310x/CodSoft_Task3/README.md

   2. Calculating hour of the day
   3. Calculating First and Second Day
   4. Fraud and Genuine transaction Day wise
-- Comparison between Transaction Frequencies vs Time for Fraud and Genuine Transactions.
+- Comparison between Transaction Frequencies vs Time for Fraud and Genuine Transactions.<br>
    Graph generated shows that most of the Fraud transactions are happening at night time (0 to 7 hours) when most of the people are sleeping and Genuine transaction are happening during day time (9 to 21 hours).

 ### Scale Amount Feature